Anzasu/Safer/README.md

 To make an emergency call, you must first set up the emergency numbers in the settings.
 Since each country has its own numbers, each user has to set them up individually.

 If you choose to send your location, you have the option to send your coordinates to all saved contacts via SMS as soon as you click on the button.
 Since the app is meant to be available to everyone, I didn't choose to send via WhatsApp or any other messenger because:
-1. not everyone always has access to the internet when they are away from home and.
+1. not everyone always has access to the internet when they are away from home
 2. not everyone uses the same messenger.
-But everyone already has the SMS messenger built in.
+But everyone already has the SMS messenger built in

-#Design
+# Design
 Before I started with the implementation, I first planned the UI.

 Since this is a project for the track social justice, I had to make sure that as many people as possible are able to use the app comfortably